Queuni/Defense-Grid/README.md

 - Support optional config file path via env var for easier deployment

 - Simplify the validation flow by reusing the same schema

+- Adjust the batch size to reduce memory usage on large inputs